-Company socials are great opportunities to show employees how much they are valued and for them to build stronger connections among their peers.
-They also boost morale, motivation, and just make working fun for the entire organization.
+Company socials are a great opportunity to show employees how much they are valued and for them to build stronger connections among their peers.
+They boost morale, motivation, and just make working at your company more enjoyable for the entire organization.

-However, many companies struggle with employee participation rates at company socials.
-At Humi, after hosting many company socials with both high and low participation rates, we’ve learned what the formula is for attaining a high participation rate.
+But many companies struggle with employee participation rates at company socials.
+At Humi, after hosting many company socials with both high and low participation rates, we’ve learned the formula for how to get it right.
+Here’s what we’ve learned.

-Think about what participation barriers exist: are there specific rules or practices in place that may discourage employees from participating?
+Think about what participation barriers exist.
+Are there specific rules or practices in place that may discourage employees from participating?
 If a company event is on a weeknight, consider allowing employees to work a half-day.
-This will allow them to not feel too exhausted to engage in the fun-filled night your organization has planned.
+This will lead them to not feel too exhausted to engage in the fun-filled night your organization has planned.

 With this being said, it's also a good idea to have employees experience things they wouldn't have otherwise tried.
 At Humi, we had a company social where we went rock climbing – the attendees ranged from experts to beginners.
 We enjoy a fine balance of both existing interests and new experiences!